markuskolp/plainbi/README.md

 The call only reacts on a positive or negative response and tries to get the error message in case of an error.
 But for a REST API call it is not possible to do a further call e.g. if you trigger an async process and want to wait/loop for a final status.

-Here following options are available (and all are mandatory):
+Here following options are available (and all are mandatory if not otherwise mentioned):
 - type: allowed value `call_rest_api`
 - id: a random unique number
 - label: label to show on button